elihunter173/website/content/notes/ncsu/1f/csc116/index.md

 ## Configuration

 Git has a bunch of configuration values that go in your git config file.
-We'll list the key nes for this class.
+We'll list the key ones for this class.

 * `user.name`: Name of user.
 * `user.email`: Email of user.